-- ➤ You can specify whether you want to transfer configuration data to the Tofino SA device over the network or with a USB device.
-If you do not have a license for the NetConnect LSM, choose "USB Only". - ➤ The Contact Assets list displays the assets the MTL Tofino Configurator will use to communicate with the Tofino SA in the field.
+You can specify whether you want to transfer configuration data to the Tofino SA device over the network or with a USB device.
+If you do not have a license for the NetConnect LSM, choose "USB Only".
+You can specify whether you want to transfer configuration data to the Tofino SA device over the network or with a USB device. • The Contact Assets list displays the assets the Eaton Tofino Configurator will use to communicate with the Tofino SA in the field.
 A Tofino SA doesn't have its own IP address.
-The MTL Tofino Configurator uses a contact asset's address in order to contact and communicate with (send packets to) the Tofino SA.
+The Eaton Tofino Configurator uses a contact asset's address in order to contact and communicate with (send packets to) the Tofino SA.
 This does not impact the other devices on the network, but it makes the Tofino SA almost impossible for hackers to detect.
-You manually specify the contact devices for each Tofino SA
+You manually specify the contact devices for each Tofino SA.

 You can define multiple contact assets for a Tofino SA.
 You can select any device or IP address in the network as a contact device.
-However, for successful communication, the contact device must be on the other side of the Tofino SA from the MTL Tofino Configurator.
+However, for successful communication, the contact device must be on the other side of the Tofino SA from the Eaton Tofino Configurator.

-Note: If your MTL Tofino Configurator is installed on a laptop that will be moved between various locations, select contact assets on opposite sides of the Tofino SA.
-This gives you a valid path for communicating between the MTL Tofino Configurator and the Tofino SA, regardless of where you are on the network.
+If your Eaton Tofino Configurator is installed on a laptop that will be moved between various locations, select contact assets on opposite sides of the Tofino SA.
+This gives you a valid path for communicating between the Eaton Tofino Configurator and the Tofino SA, regardless of where you are on the network.
 Managed switches make great contact assets.